Sjones91/Thatjones91/README.md

 - 👋 Hi, I’m @Thatjones91
-- 👀 I’m interested in html,css, javascript.
+- 👀 I’m interested in HTML,CSS, JavaScript.
-- 🌱 I’m currently learning html, css, java script.
+- 🌱 I’m currently learning HTML, CSS, JavaScript.
 - 💞️ I’m looking to collaborate on any projects or easy work for a beginner programmer.
 - 📫 Contact me via email!